matt2ology/obsidian-technical-notes/2-literature-notes-📝/What is the Importance of AndroidManifest.xml.md

 time-created: 09:59 PM
 ---

-# The importance of AndroidManifest.xml
+# What is the Importance of AndroidManifest.xml

 Related : [What is an Android Source Set](../3-permanent-notes-🧲/What%20is%20an%20Android%20Source%20Set.md)